 - Cost: Moderately expensive to quite expensive

 You get rich, creamy-white to dark chocolaty color from the grain of walnut wood.
-It makes an excellent choice for a contemporary-looking dining table.
-A walnut dining table will take center stage in your dining space.
+It makes an excellent choice for a contemporary-looking dining table, and a walnut dining table will take center stage in your dining space.

 Due to its variance in color, you can easily add matching furniture to complement such a table.
-Because of walnut’s inherent hardness, it is a very durable wood.
-It can look good for years of heavy use.
-However, you need to be prepared to spend a tidy sum for any type of walnut furniture.
+Because of walnut’s inherent hardness, it is a very durable wood, and it can look good for years of heavy use.
+However, you need to be prepared to spend a tidy sum on any walnut furniture.

 Salient Features Of Walnut